thearmanqureshi/E-Academy/README.md

-# E-Academy: Secure E-Learning Management System With Content Encryption and Student Performance Prediction Using Neural Networks
+# E-Academy : Secure E-Learning Management System With Content Encryption and Student Performance Prediction Using Neural Networks

 ## Overview
 E-Academy is a comprehensive e-learning platform that incorporates advanced security features, content encryption, and student performance prediction capabilities.
 The platform provides separate interfaces for students and teachers, enabling efficient learning management and performance tracking.